 “Fraternity has been well received and supported once people learned that it has a friendlier approach to fraternity organizations, but my mission has always been to share the experiences and the perspectives of students and particularly those who are not at the top of the public consciousness.”

-I found Robbins’ style of writing particularly interesting.
-She operates as a narrator with an inside, personal connection to the characters of her story – it’s as if Harry Potter were written with occasional asides by J.K.
-Rowling to provide context and quotes from separate interviews with the characters.
+I am very interested in Robbins’ style of writing.
+She operates as a narrator with an inside, personal connection to the characters of her story.
+It is as if Harry Potter were written with occasional asides by J.K.
+Rowling to provide greater context or quotes from separate interviews with characters.

-The stories of two fraternity men – Oliver and Jake – and their chapters make up the meat of the book, and shorter stories of other fraternity members – a transfer student who experienced membership in two very different chapters of the same fraternity, for example – are spliced in to keep it entertaining.
-Robbins also provides personal observations and opinions throughout the book, and particularly at the end, where she offers advice to students and parents directly.
+The stories of two fraternity men – Oliver and Jake – and their chapters make up the meat of the book.
+Shorter stories of other fraternity members – a transfer student who experienced membership in two chapters of the same fraternity, for example – are spliced in to maintain attention.
+Robbins also provides personal observations and opinions throughout the book.
+This is most true at the end, where she offers advice to students and parents directly.

 In fact, and in my opinion, Robbins offers the most compelling, pro-student approach to the future of fraternities being presented through mainstream media at this point in time.
-More than any representative of any fraternity, any umbrella association, or any association president, Robbins is our most articulate, informed and capable advocate in 2019 (as is demonstrated by the two aforementioned op-ed articles).
+More than any representative of any fraternity, any umbrella association, or any association president, Robbins is our most articulate, informed and capable advocate in 2019.

 “Some of the chapters I learned about have a very strong alumni presence and support system who would step in at any sign of trouble and who basically helped run the organization.
 That seems to be critical, because it helps students feel connected and supported.